-In all cases, the gases must be from an oil-free source and at least 99% pure.
+In all cases, the gases must be oil-free and at least 99% pure.

 - All applications of the environmental control system require sources of compressed air and CO2.
-These make it possible to enrich the CO2 gas environment above ambient levels. - An N2 source is required for experiments where O2 levels are to be depleted to subambient levels.
+These make it possible to enrich the CO2 gas environment above ambient levels. - An N2 source is required for hypoxia experiments, where O2 levels are to be depleted to sub-ambient levels.
 If you are planning on performing hypoxia experiments, all three gases-compressed air, CO2 and N2-are required.